SCOREC/core/python_wrappers/README.md

 1. `mkdir build`
 2. `cd build`
-3. `source ../example_config`
+3. `source ../example_config.sh`
 4. `make`

 If everything goes correctly, you will have `_pyCore.so` in your build directory.
 This is all you need to be able to `import` this module into python.
 See the example below.
-Note you either need to copy this file to where `PYTHONPATH` points to, or alternatively you can add the locaiton of this file to your `PYTHONPATH`.
+Note you either need to copy this file to where `PYTHONPATH` points to, or alternatively you can add the location of this file to your `PYTHONPATH`.

 ## How to use the _pyCore_
 An example of using this module is provided in `test_pyCore.py`.
 You can run this code as follows